uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_db_install.md

    osboxes@osboxes:~$
    ```

 4. Check the `cockroach` executable is ok.
-Execute the `cockroach version` command to check it's version.
+Execute the `cockroach version` command to check its version.

    ```Shell
    osboxes@osboxes:~$ cockroach version